paulross/svfsc/docs/Sphinx/source/tech_notes.rst

 Some pre-built simulation requests are in ``cpy/sim_example.py``:

 - A simple read of 32 bytes of data every 64 bytes up to a size of 20,480 bytes.
 - Actual seek/read operations for reading TIFF metadata TIFF files up to around 2GB.
+This has a more detailed analysis of performance (below).

 Synthetic File
 -----------------